Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Can I buy a home in Ivory Coast as a US citizen in 2026?

-As of early 2026, US citizens can legally acquire residential property in Ivory Coast, particularly in urban areas like Abidjan, provided the transaction goes through the formal land registration system.
+As of early 2026, US citizens can legally buy residential property in Ivory Coast, particularly in urban areas like Abidjan, as long as the transaction goes through a licensed notary and is properly registered with the land administration.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Ivory Coast.